plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 Plone 6.0 renames various viewlets or moves them to a different viewlet manager.
 This is because some viewlet names contained the name of a viewlet manager.
 This didn't always match the name of their actual viewlet manager, especially after moving them.
-Plone 6.0 removes such references from the viewlet names, to avoid confusion.
+Plone 6.0 removes such references from the viewlet names to avoid confusion.

 - Plone 6.0 removes the `plone.documentactions (IDocumentActions)`  viewlet manager.
 In Plone 5.2 it was already empty.
 - Plone 6.0 adds the `plone.belowcontentdescription (IBelowContentDescription)` viewlet manager.
 By default this has no viewlets.